 Extra stadium info – Wankhede Stadium

-The Wankhede Stadium hosted its first-ever Cricket World Cup match in October 1987.
+The Wankhede Stadium, which is located in South Mumbai, became one of the main sports venues in Maharashtra.
+It hosted its first-ever Cricket World Cup match in October 1987.
 The game was won by the national cricket team of India.
 The venue hosted the first-ever Cricket World Cup knockout stage match in India, with tens of thousands of people in attendance.
 England won the game after beating India by 35 runs.

 In 2010, the Mumbai Indians played their first-ever Indian Premier League final.
-They lost the game against the Chennai Super Kings from Tamil Nadu.
+The cricket club from Maharashtra lost the game against the Chennai Super Kings, who won various IPL titles, from Tamil Nadu.
 In 2013, the Mumbai Indians faced the Chennai Super Kings again in their second Indian Premier League final.
 The Mumbai Indians won the final after beating the Chennai Super Kings by 23 runs.
 The Indian Premier League final was played in Kolkata and 61,000 spectators showed up for the cricket match.